 In addition to regulations in the United States, we will be subject to regulations of other jurisdictions governing any clinical trials and commercial sales and distribution of our therapeutic candidates.
 Whether or not we obtain FDA approval for a product, we must obtain approval by the comparable regulatory authorities of countries outside of the United States before we can commence clinical trials in such countries and approval of the regulators of such countries or economic areas, such as the European Union, before we may market products in those countries or areas.
-It also is not yet clear how the United Kingdom's recent withdrawal from the European Union will affect the approval of medicinal products in the United Kingdom.
 The approval process and requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary greatly from place to place, and the time may be longer or shorter than that required for FDA approval.

 Under European Union regulatory systems, a company can consider applying for marketing authorization in several European Union member states by submitting its marketing authorization application(s) under a centralized, decentralized or mutual recognition procedure.
 The centralized procedure provides for the grant of a single marketing authorization that is valid for all European Union member states.
 The centralized procedure is compulsory for medicines derived from biotechnology, orphan medicinal products, or those medicines with an active substance not authorized in the European Union on or before May 20, 2004 intended to treat acquired immune deficiency syndrome, cancer, neurodegenerative disorders or diabetes and optional for those medicines containing a new active substance not authorized in the European Union on or before May 20, 2004, medicines which are highly innovative, or medicines to which the granting of a marketing authorization under the centralized procedure would be in the interest of patients at the European Union-level.
 The decentralized procedure provides for recognition by European Union national authorities of a first assessment performed by one of the member states, one of them being chosen as the "Reference Member State," and the remaining being the "Concerned Member States."
-The Reference Member States authorization application to the Concerned Member States, which must decide within 90 days whether to recognize approval.
-If any Concerned Member State does not recognize the marketing authorization procedure is similar to the decentralized procedure is similar to the decentralized procedure is similar to the decentralized points are eventually referred to the European Commission, whose decision is binding on all member states.
-The mutual recognition procedure is similar to the decentralized points are eventually referred to the European Commission, whose decision is binding on all member states.
-The mutual recognition procedure is similar to the decentralized procedure except that a medic
+The Reference Member State within 90 days whether to recognize approval.
+If any Concerned Member State does not recognize the marketing authorization on the grounds of potential serious risk to public health, the disputed points are eventually referred to the European Commission, whose decision is binding on all member states.
+The mutual recognition procedure is similar to the decentralized procedure except that a medicine must have already received a marketing authorization in at least one of the member states, and that member state acts as the Reference Member State.